Clemente Bañas Tevar (September 21, 1927 – April 16, 2018) was a lifelong educator and worked as a public schoolteacher.

 Blazon: Shield: Sable, in chief an eagle displayed, in base a fleur-de-lis, all within a bordure Or.

-Assumed/granting authority: Assumed, 17 October 2020 (posthumously prescribed as the Tevar Clan’s heraldic progenitor, as authorized and sanctioned by Clemente Tevar’s children and current elders of the Tevar Clan).
+Assumed/granting authority: Assumed, October 17, 2020 (posthumously prescribed as the Tevar Clan’s heraldic progenitor, as authorized and sanctioned by Clemente Tevar’s children and current elders of the Tevar Clan).
+Registered, Philippine Armorial, October 29, 2020.